rydmike/rydmike.github.io/blog_flutter_linting.md

 Enabling very strict linting rules on a code base that previously did not use it, can be time-consuming.
 For such cases, gradually introducing more stringent lint rules is a good idea.
 To do that, you may want to get to know the lint rules better and how to set them up yourself, without using a package.

 Many Dart analyzer and linting errors can also be automatically fixed by using `dart fix`.
 This also works with many lint rules when you enable a rule in a project that did previously not use it.
 See the docs for more info on how to use [dart fix](https://dart.dev/tools/dart-fix).
-If there is `dart fix` for a given lint rule, then using it to migrate a code base to use it, is a big time saver.
+If there is a `dart fix` for a given lint rule, then using it to migrate a code base to use it, is a big time saver.

 To study and read more about each lint rule, you can head over to the [Linter for Dart](https://dart-lang.github.io/linter/lints/) GitHub page.
 A reasonably recent addition to the official Dart documentation now also includes the same information in a [nicer format](https://dart.dev/tools/linter-rules).